RTGeorge/docs_ios/docs/_objects.md

 }
 ```

-The main entry point for the client library provides the operations as described in [Operations](#operations-object).
+The main entry point for the client library provides the operations as described in [Operations](#operations).

 ## Session Object

-> Create a session with example data (returns not-authorized unless given valid token).
 ```swift
 open func isUsersJid(_ jid :XMPPJID) -> Bool {
   if let resource = jid.resource , resource == xmppStream.uuid {